Fast & FREE Shipping to the Contiguous United States

 You wouldn’t dream of painting your car without first applying a base.
 For the same reason, you shouldn’t try to brush paint on canvas without it.

-Although a liquid in the bottle, it dries to create a slightly textured surface.
-Artists agree that the right level of preparation can make a difference; fun!
-Especially in the way the acrylic paint adheres to the canvas
+Although a liquid in the bottle, it dries to create a slightly textured painting surface.
+Artists agree that the right level of preparation can make a difference.
+Especially in the way the acrylic paint adheres to the canvas.
+Knowing how to expect and work with the material is everything.

 To be sure, there are countless acrylic gesso uses.